glideapps/glide-code-columns/README.md

 # Glide Code Columns

-Code columns are an open source way to create computations around your data in [Glide Apps](https://glideapps.com)
+Code columns are an open source way to create computations using your data in [Glide Apps](https://glideapps.com)

 ## Develop